Biruk-Zewdie/Notes/FullStackDevNotes/JDBC.md

     - the result set object is created by executing a SELECT statement using the executeQuery() method.
     - the result set object is used to retrieve the data returned by the SQL statement.
     - some of the methods provided by the result set object are:
         1. next() - moves the cursor to the next row in the result set.
+Provides a boolean value indicating if there is a next row.
+        - the initial position of the cursor is before the first row.
+        - the next() method moves the cursor to the next row in the result set and returns a boolean value indicating if there is a next row.

         2. getString() - retrieves the value of a column in the current row as a string.
         3. getInt() - retrieves the value of a column in the current row as an integer.
         4. getDouble() - retrieves the value of a column in the current row as a double.